 It also comes with a larger 6″ IPS display, with a Full HD+ resolution of 1080 x 2160 pixels.
 The ultra-wide 18:9 aspect ratio allows ASUS to fit a bigger display in the form factor of a traditional 5.5″ smartphone.

-The ASUS ZenFone Max Pro M1 also comes with a dual-lens rear camera, with a main camera with a 13 MP sensor, and a depth camera with an 5 MP sensor.
+The ASUS ZenFone Max Pro M1 (Price Check) also comes with a dual-lens rear camera, with a main camera with a 13 MP sensor, and a depth camera with an 5 MP sensor.
 This set-up allows for better depth perception, allowing the Max Pro M1 to deliver better bokeh effects.

 The eponymous feature is, of course, its large 5,000 mAh battery.
 That is the battery capacity of most power banks, giving you up to 35 days of 4G standby and 42 hours of 3G talk time!
 It also allows you to play games for up to 12 hours, or watch up to 20 hours of YouTube videos.